 Judd raised his brow.
 “Yeah, your ‘thing.’
 Listen, we got a storm comin’ hard and fast, you better get home now if you don’t got another place to wait it out.”

-“Trust me, I wouldn’t worry about me if Blackburn were nuked by the Chinese.”
+“Trust me, I wouldn’t worry about me if Blackburn were nuked by North Korea.”
 He paused.
 “Where’s Dawn?
 She isn’t answering my texts.”

 “Right,” Judd said, rolling his eyes.
 “She was out with friends, and I’m gonna call her in a moment.
 You sure you’re gonna be okay?”